Standard Probate Applications

 - Re-advertising in the QLR (unless caused by us)

-What is included in standard Letters of Administration applications
+What is included in standard Letters of Administration (intestacy) applications

-A standard letters of administration application is limited to the following items of work:
+A standard Letters of Administration (intestacy) application is limited to the following items of work:

 - Initial discussion with you regarding your application (by telephone or audio visual link)

-- Reviewing the will (if there is one) and the death certificate for any indication that your application may not be standard
+- Reviewing the death certificate for any indication that your application may not be standard

 - Confirming that you have priority to apply for letters of administration